GilOliveira/giloliveira.net/content/en/privacy.md

 ## Chnages to our privacy policy

 We keep our privacy policy under regular review and place any updates on this web page.
-This privacy policy was last updated on 23 April 2022, and is effective immediately.
+This privacy policy was last updated on July 7th, 2022, and is effective immediately.

 ## How to contact us